abhishekdipu/notes-dsa/Notes-Data-Structure/2. Non-Linear Data structure/1. Tree/1. Binary Tree/2. AVL Tree/0_info/0_what_and_why/0_what_and_why.md

 ### 4.1 Right skewed tree

 - it is type of Un-Balanced tree
-- it has only rigth child
+- it has only right child

 ### 4.2 Left skewed tree

 - it is type of Un-Balanced tree
 - it has only left child

-# How any tree become scewed?
+# How any tree become skewed?

-- if we insert elements is sorted order then tree become scewed.
+- if we insert elements is sorted order then tree become skewed.
-- if order of insersion is ascending then tree will become right-scewed
+- if order of insertion is ascending then tree will become right-skewed
-- if order of insersion is decending then tree will become left-scewed
+- if order of insertion is descending then tree will become left-skewed

 ## N/B :